WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/browseQuery.md

 ## Description

-The `browseQuery()` method generates the result of the Browse query returned by the Enterprise server.
+The `browseQuery()` method generates the result of the Browse query returned by the Enterprise or Studio server.

 ## Examples